bmaggi/org.eclipse.papyrus.onefile.rcptt.tests/README.md

 License [![License](https://img.shields.io/badge/license-EPL-blue.svg)](https://www.eclipse.org/legal/epl-v10.html)

+:warning: The third test is failing in my tested version (Papyrus Luna)

 # Description

 This project is an example on how to set up [Rcptt][2] tests for the [Papyrus project][1].